Current group members include

 Renata was born in Ecuador and has lived in Illinois for most of her life.
 She attended Mundelein High School in the suburb of Mundelein.
 In 2015, she completed a Ph.D. in Education Policy, Organization, and Leadership at the University of Illinois at Urbana-Champaign with a focus in higher education.
 She earned her B.S. and M.S. in electrical and computer engineering from the same university.
 Her research interests include engineering education, diversity, underrepresented student experience, student engagement, and mentoring.
 Visit her website here.

-K. F. Trenshaw is currently a Postdoctoral Research Associate at Brown University’s Sheridan Center for Teaching and Learning.
+Kyle is currently the Educational Development Specialist for Natural Sciences & Engineering at the University of Rochester’s Center for Excellence in Teaching and Learning.
 He received the B.S. in Chemical Engineering from the University of Missouri in 2009, the M.S. in Chemical Engineering from the University of Illinois at Urbana-Champaign in 2011, and the PhD in Chemical Engineering, also from Illinois, in 2014.
-His research interests include science, technology, engineering, and mathematics (STEM) education; supporting diversity in STEM fields with an emphasis on lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ) students; and using the Myers-Briggs Type Indicator (MBTI) to improve students’ communication skills during group work.
+His research interests include science, technology, engineering, and mathematics (STEM) education; supporting diversity in STEM fields with an emphasis on lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ+) students; and using the self-reflection to improve students’ self-actualization academic experiences broadly defined.
 Visit his website here.